 Enivronmental Site Assessments

 An Environmental Site Assessment (ESA) is undertaken determine the likelihood or extent of contamination on a site.
-The requirement for an Environmental Site Assessment is often triggered by a change in land use during the Development Application.
+The requirement for an Environmental Site Assessment is often triggered by a change in land use during the Development Application under the State Environmental Planning Policy 55 (SEPP55).
 In NSW the environmental site assessment is undertaken in accordance with the National Environmental Protection Measure (Assessment of Site Contamination) guideline and best industry practices.

 Environmental site assessments consist of one to four stages as follows: